gbouvignies/ChemEx/docs/source/additional.rst

 minor dip.
 Note that in certain profiles only one dip could be visible, which indicates the minor dip is overlapped with the major dip, therefore the major dip should be clicked twice.
-When done with any profile, click the :guilabel:`Next` button to proceed to the next profile.
-After all profiles are finished three files will be created: :file:`cs_a.toml` and :file:`cs_b.toml` with the chemical shifts of the major and the minor states, respectively, and :file:`dw_ab.toml` which contains chemical shift difference between the two states.
+When done with any profile, click the :guilabel:`Next` or :guilabel:`Previous` button to proceed to the next or previous profile.
+After all profiles are finished click the :guilabel:`Quit` button, then two separate files will be created:
+:file:`cs_a.toml` and :file:`dw_ab.toml` that contain chemical shifts of the major state and chemical shift difference between the major and minor states, respectively.
 Try to run the :file:`pick_cest.sh` script under :file:`CEST_15N/` example to learn how to make use of this function.

 .. _additional_visualize: